mayankchouhan1089/hld-ecs-demo/README.md

-//THis is the Read me file
+//This is the Read me file
+// Now testing CI/CD with AWS & GitHub